 - perform daily checks and record the health status and behaviour of animals in their care

-- prepare food and water and provide care for laboratory, field or zoo animals
+- prepare food and water, and provide care for laboratory, field or zoo animals

-- assist in return-to-the-wild programs
+- assist in return-to-the-wild and animal enrichment programmes

-- carry out experiments using animals, recording the results under supervision and according to relevant codes of practice, and the organisation's animal experimentation ethics committee rules
+- carry out experiments using animals, recording the results under supervision and according to relevant codes of practice and the organisation's animal experimentation ethics committee rules

 - inspect and test animals for worm infestation and disease